PhoevosA/rtd-tuorial/docs/source/Getting Started.rst

 Adding Dependencies to Sub-Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add dependencies to individual sub-projects (api, clie or lib):
+To add dependencies to individual sub-projects (api, cli or lib):

 1. Navigate to the sub-project directory: